louispet/TD5_Market_Project/README.md

 ## Dependencies and project

-This file,__ README.md__ explain how we had built this project.
+This file, __README.md__ explain how we had built this project.

 __requirements.txt__ contains the dependencies.
 It will be used to reload the dependencies in a new virtualenv.

-__the gitignore__ file specifies intentionally untracked files that Git should ignore.
+__.gitignore__ file specifies intentionally untracked files that Git should ignore.
 Files already tracked by Git are not affected.

-Export dependencies with pip freeze >requirements.txt

 ## Bash file